vintasoftware/django-zombodb/docs/installation.rst

     ZOMBODB_ELASTICSEARCH_URL = 'http://localhost:9200/'

-Move forward to learn how to integrate your models with ElasticSearch.
+Move forward to learn how to integrate your models with Elasticsearch.